 Alopecia areata is a common autoimmune disease that results in the loss of hair on the scalp and elsewhere.
 It usually starts with one or more small, round, smooth patches.
 It occurs in males and females of all ages and races, but onset most often occurs in childhood.
-Over 6.6 million people in the United States and 147 million worldwide have or will develop alopecia areata at some point in their lives.
+Approximately 6.8 million people in the United States and 147 million worldwide have or will develop alopecia areata at some point in their lives.
 In alopecia areata, the affected hair follicles are mistakenly attacked in groups by a person's own immune system (white blood cells), resulting in the arrest of the hair growth stage.
 These affected follicles become very small, drastically slow down production, and grow no hair visible above the surface for months or years.
 The scalp is the most commonly affected area, but the beard or any hair-bearing site can be affected alone or together with the scalp.
 Some people develop only a few bare patches that regrow hair within a year.
 In others, extensive patchy loss occurs, and in a few, all scalp hair is lost (referred to as alopecia totalis) or, hair is lost from the entire scalp and body (referred to as alopecia universalis).
 No matter how widespread the hair loss, the hair follicles remain alive and are ready to resume normal hair production whenever they receive the appropriate signal.
 In all cases, hair regrowth may occur even without treatment and even after many years.

 - raises funds and awards research grants to study the cause of alopecia areata, to develop effective treatments, and to seek a cure.

 - Provides emotional support through personal contact and written materials to help those with alopecia areata and their families.